dwyl/flutter-todo-list-tutorial/README.md

 https://github.com/dwyl/learn-flutter

-If you want a walkthrough on
+If you want a walk-through on
 *two* simpler applications,
-we highly recommend going through these in order so you can understand the ins and outs better.
+we highly recommend going through the following in order, so you can understand the ins and outs better.

 1. https://github.com/dwyl/flutter-counter-example
 2. https://github.com/dwyl/flutter-stopwatch-tutorial/pulls

-This tutorial will sacrifice some setup steps that are found in the aforementioned, so make sure to check these out if you feel like you are lost or this is your first time using Flutter.
+This tutorial will sacrifice
+some setup steps that are found in the aforementioned, so make sure to check these out if you feel like you are lost or this is your first time using Flutter.
 We will focus more on **shared state** and **data management** instead of styling.
-So `Riverpod` and fetching data from API will get the spotlight here.
+So `Riverpod` and fetching data from API will get the spotlight here. 🔦
-🔦

 Right!
 Before building this app,
 let's check out the final result!
 After cloning this repository
-and traveling to the directory you cloned the repo in, run the following command to install the dependencies.
+and travelling to the directory you cloned the repo in, run the following command to install the dependencies.

 ```sh